hpcleuven/VscDocumentation/source/jobs/how_to_get_started_with_shell_scripts.rst

 put the following line on top of your shell script
 \\"#!/path/to/your/interpreter\".

-You can find this path with the \\"which\" command.
+You can find this path with the ``which`` command.
 In our case, since we use bash as an interpreter, we get the following path:

 ::